ibexa/documentation-developer/docs/extending/extending_online_editor.md

 ### Custom CSS classes

-You configure custom CSS classes under the `fieldtypes.ezrichtext.classes` key.
+You configure custom CSS classes under the `fieldtypes.ibexa_fieldtype_richtext.classes` key.
 The configuration is SiteAccess-aware.

 You must provide the available `choices`.